Psychonnect presents an enthralling session on 'Mental well-being in the new normal' - NewsX

 Addressing the reopening of schools for children and how they are going to cope up with the new normal, Professor Amanda Kirby talked about how the lockdown has been difficult for many families and especially for parents with children suffering from ADHD, Dyslexia, and Autism for whom learning is a patient process and is challenging. ”The key lesson is that most parents are not teachers, balancing work life and children is not easy, and for some people who don’t have the required capital or the resources and lack the computer skills because of poor literacy were not able to cope up well with the pandemic.
 So the primary thing is we were not ready for this and whether we will be ready or not is a question that still persists.
 For some families, it has been particularly challenging, the way their children attend, communicate and deal with learning is a very different process and is impossibly difficult.
 These children require constant care and patience and children of different age groups have different demands,” said Amanda.
 She further talked about how routine and structure should be encouraged in children so that they know what to expect and how to regulate their curriculum, develop healthy habits and balanced sleeping patterns.

-Speaking about the smartphone obsession that is relevant among teenagers and the significant impact it has on their well-being, the panelists discussed how the content needs to be regulated and the screen-time needs to be reduced so that it doesn’t take a toll on a child’s mental health.
-The three panelists addressed certain queries from the audience and gave solutions on how to reach out to many organizations in India to seek help, help-line numbers for professional help, and how psychonnect is paving a way and working towards addressing mental health issues.
+Speaking about the smartphone obsession that is relevant among teenagers and the significant impact it has on their well-being, the panellists discussed how the content needs to be regulated and the screen-time needs to be reduced so that it doesn’t take a toll on a child’s mental health.
+The three panellists addressed certain queries from the audience and gave solutions on how to reach out to many organizations in India to seek help, help-line numbers for professional help, and how Psychonnect is paving a way and working towards addressing mental health issues.

 Talking about health-care professionals, Professor Kirby said, ”There isn’t a hierarchy of suffering.
 In these really difficult times, we have catastrophized statements like – What happens next?
 So if you are not able to cope up, reach out for help.
 A lot of healthcare workers have been exposed to these difficult times, I would suggest that first, you need to also take care of yourself before you help others and also realize that being kind to yourself is an essential part of these times.